ouija/Asus-S510UA-DS71-Hackintosh/README.md

 Note: [This driver](http://bbs.pcbeta.com/viewthread-1856465-1-1.html) is still very experimental at the time *(only being released a few days prior to this writing)* and has some limitations in terms of performance and operation.
 Hence this is why there is an `install.command` script you need to run for this *(as well as an `uninstall.command` file to remove it in the future if needed)*

-Most notably is the fact that you <ins>**cannot**</ins> directly connect to wireless networks using the Wireless Settings dropdown in the macOS  menu bar, but rather have to add your Wireless SSID and password as strings to the NVRAM *(recommended)* or as entries in the Clover config.plist to run as boot arguments - [see here](https://github.com/daliansky/XiaoMi-Pro-Hackintosh/issues/330#issuecomment-633963347) for more details.
+Most notably is the fact that you <ins>*cannot*</ins> directly connect to wireless networks using the Wireless Settings dropdown in the macOS  menu bar, but rather have to **add your Wireless SSID and password as strings to the NVRAM** *(recommended)* or as entries in the Clover config.plist to run as boot arguments - [see here](https://github.com/daliansky/XiaoMi-Pro-Hackintosh/issues/330#issuecomment-633963347) for more details.

-It also doesn't support running the card at full speed yet, but I've managed to get fairly decent performance at an average of 60mb down and 15up *(which is much better than nothing!)*
+This driver also *doesn't* support running the card at full speed yet, but I've managed to get fairly decent performance at an average of 60mb down and 15up *(which is much better than nothing!)*

 <p align="center" style="margin:0 auto !important;text-align:center !important;"><img src="https://github.com/ouija/Asus-S510UA-DS71-Hackintosh/raw/master/Images/speedtest.png"></p>

-5. Use [Hackintool](https://github.com/headkaze/Hackintool/releases) and open the NVRAM section and add two `string` type variable names as `WiFi-SSID` and `WiFi-PW` using the values of the wireless network you want to connect to:
+5. Use [Hackintool](https://github.com/headkaze/Hackintool/releases) and open the NVRAM section and add two `string` type variable names as `WiFi-SSID` and `WiFi-PW` using the credentials of the wireless network you want to connect to:

 <p align="center" style="margin:0 auto !important;text-align:center !important;"><img src="https://github.com/ouija/Asus-S510UA-DS71-Hackintosh/raw/master/Images/hackintool-nvram-wifi.png"></p>